February 21, 2023

 On February 1, the Federal Trade Commission (FTC) announced a first-of-its-kind proposed order (the “Order”) enforcing its Health Breach Notification Rule.
 This includes the failure to notify of a breach of consumers' personal health information.

-The order includes a $1.5 million civil penalty for violating the Rule for the healthcare entity’s disclosures of “sensitive personal health information” to Facebook, Google, Criteo, and another website tracking, marketing, and advertising vendors since at least 2017.
+The order includes a $1.5 million civil penalty for violating the Rule for the healthcare entity’s disclosures of “sensitive personal health information” to Facebook, Google, Criteo, and other website tracking, marketing, and advertising vendors since at least 2017.
 Specifically, the FTC alleges that the healthcare entity in question shared personal health information with Facebook and Instagram to target ads and allowed third parties to use personal health information for their own purposes, including internal research, product development, and advertising improvements, among other alleged violations of FTC’s requirements.

 With the new order, a penalty of $1.5 million is being imposed on the healthcare entity for breaking the Rule by disclosing "sensitive personal health information" to various website tracking, marketing, and advertising vendors such as Facebook, Google, and Criteo, dating back to 2017 or earlier.
 According to the FTC, the healthcare entity that shared personal health information with Facebook and Instagram to facilitate targeted ads and enabled third-party entities to utilize personal health information for various purposes, including internal research, product development, and advertising improvements.
 These actions are among the alleged violations of the FTC's regulations.